Summer is special for kids. It's different from the school year.

-For many families, summers are far from carefree.
-During the academic year, school is a place for learning, and more mundanely it's a safe place for kids to be five days a week.
+For many families, summers can be stressful.
+During the academic year, school is a safe place for kids to be five days a week.
 When school is out, families have to figure out where their kids can go, how to get them there, and how to feed them without the help of the school lunch program.
-Academic advancement isn't at the top of the list of priorities during the summer for most families.
+Academic advancement isn't necessarily at the top of the list of priorities during the summer.

 Learning is a cumulative process, like a rolling, growing snowball.
-Under the right conditions, learning sticks and kids grow academically.
-What they already understand serves as a base for what they learn next.
+Under the right conditions, what kids already understand serves as a base for what they learn next.
 Early learning sets the stage for kindergarten.
 Knowing letters sets the stage for reading words, then books.
 Learning English in school sets the stage for using it.

 From time to time, school districts consider shifting to a year-round schedule in which breaks are shorter and more evenly spaced through the school year.
-These conversations tend to emerge as a cheaper alternative to raising taxes for a school construction bond — using school facilities more evenly throughout the year allows them to be used more efficiently.
+These conversations tend to emerge in overcrowded schools in opposition to raising taxes for a school construction bond.
+You can squeeze more students into the building if they take turns using it, right?
 Few districts have gone for it, but some have studied the idea.

 For some teens, a "summer job" is literally a job, complete with pay.
-But teen summer jobs are actually much less common than you might think.
-According to the Pew Research Center, "The long-term decline in teens working during the summer is a specific instance of a broader long-term decline in overall youth employment."
-All over the world, teen employment has been on a long, steady slide for decades.
-In America, the Bureau of Labor Statistics reports that teen employment rates have fallen by nearly half in the last 20 years.
+But teen summer jobs have become fairly rare.
+According to Pew Research Center, "The long-term decline in teens working during the summer is a specific instance of a broader long-term decline in overall youth employment."

 Less than a third of teens are employed in the peak month of July.
 White teens are employed in the summer at dramatically higher rates than nonwhite teens.